joeyism/s3-as-a-datastore/README.md

 # S3 As A Datastore
 S3-as-a-datastore is a library that lives on top of botocore and boto3, as a way to use S3 as a key-value datastore instead of a real datastore

-DISCLAIMER: This is NOT a real datastore, only the illusion of one.
-If you have remotely high I/O, this is NOt the library for you.
+**DISCLAIMER**: This is NOT a real datastore, only the illusion of one.
+If you have remotely high I/O, this is NOT the library for you.

 ## Motivation
 S3 is really inexpensive compared to Memcache, or RDS.
 For services that has low read/writes operations, or only has CRD without the U (if you don't know what that means, read [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)), saving things in S3 gets similar results.
 However, writing to S3 requires a lot of documentation reading if you're not used to it.
 This library is an interface to communication with S3 like a very pseudo-ORM way.